FadTheChad/FadBot/README.md

 Check out [`CONTRIBUTING.md`](https://github.com/FadTheChad/FadBot/blob/main/.github/CONTRIBUTING.md) before doing the above!

 ## Issues
 Have a feature idea?
 Want to report a bug?
-Simply create an issue and we will try to see what we can do!
+Simply create an issue, and we will try to see what we can do!
 Make sure to check both of our [Issue Templates](https://github.com/FadTheChad/FadBot/tree/main/.github/ISSUE_TEMPLATE) before you send one!

 # Code Of Conduct